The Moog: Seasons in the Underground

-In the spring of 2012 The Moog released their third studio album entitled Seasons in the Underground.
-The album was produced by Ken Scott, the legendary producer of David Bowie, in Seattle, United States.
+In the spring of 2012, The Moog released their third studio album entitled Seasons in the Underground.
+The album was produced by Ken Scott in Seattle.

 On February 25, 2012, The Moog presented their third record to the Hungarian fans (with fellow band Amber Smith) at the Akvárium klub in Budapest, Hungary.
 In 2012 The Moog headed for the United States to play at the SXSW, then at The Mix, San Antonio, Texas with David Lane.
-In May 2012 The Moog played at the Viper Room in West Hollywood, California.
-In September 2012 The Moog played at the Gallo Center for the Arts in Modesto, California, at the Boulder Theater in Boulder, Colorado, and at the Pikes Peak Center in Colorado Springs, Colorado with new-wave punk band B-52s in The United States.
+In May 2012, The Moog played at the Viper Room in West Hollywood, California.
+In September 2012, The Moog played at the Gallo Center for the Arts in Modesto, California, at the Boulder Theater in Boulder, Colorado, and at the Pikes Peak Center in Colorado Springs, Colorado with The B-52s.

-On July 13, 2012, Ádám Bajor announced his farewell from the band on his Facebook profile.
-The reasons have not been revealed by neither parties since then.
-Bajor will concentrate on his other band called Haunebu.
+On July 13, 2012, Ádám Bajor announced his departure from the band on his Facebook profile.
+The reasons have not been revealed by either party since then.
+Bajor has since concentrated on his other band Haunebu.

-In November 2012 The Moog released their second video entitled I Wanna Take You To Paris featuring actor Robert Romanus (known as Mike Damone from the Fast Times at Ridgemont High) from the album Seasons in the Underground.
-The video was directed by Tamás Szabó and Art Bourasseau, while it was photographed by Vince Sweeney and edited by Michael Kuge.
+In November 2012, The Moog released their second video, "I Wanna Take You To Paris", featuring actor Robert Romanus from the album Seasons in the Underground.
+The video was directed by Tamás Szabó and Art Bourasseau, photographed by Vince Sweeney and edited by Michael Kuge.

-In November the band announced some new concert dated on their Facebook profile including Lowbrow Palace in El Paso, Texas, at the Boeshakers in San Angelo, Texas, at the ND in Austin, Texas and at the Shoeshine Charley's Big Top Lounge in Houston, Texas.
-On November 27, 2012, the band return to East Coast hitting Harrisburg, Pennsylvania at the Harrisburg Midtown Arts Center, on November 28 in New York City at the Pianos, and on November 29 in Boston.
+In November the band announced some new concert dates on their Facebook profile, including Lowbrow Palace in El Paso, Texas, the Boeshakers in San Angelo, Texas, the ND in Austin, Texas and the Shoeshine Charley's Big Top Lounge in Houston, Texas.
+On November 27, 2012, the band returned to the East Coast. hitting Harrisburg, Pennsylvania at the Harrisburg Midtown Arts Center, on November 28 in New York City at the Pianos, and on November 29 in Boston.

-On December 13, 2012, The Moog announced on their Facebook profile that they are working on a new song in the U.S. for 2013 release.
+On December 13, 2012, The Moog announced on their Facebook profile that they were working on a new song in the U.S. for a 2013 release.

-In January 2013 The Moog returned to the United States to play on February 8 at the Grove of Anaheim in Anaheim, California and on February 9 at the Majestic Ventura Theatre in Ventura, California with the B-52's.
+In January 2013, The Moog returned to the United States to play on February 8 at the Grove of Anaheim in Anaheim, California and on February 9 at the Majestic Ventura Theatre in Ventura, California with the B-52s.

-On December 11, 2014, the Moog posted a short note that on their Facebook page their upcoming single was mixed by Mark Needham.
+On December 11, 2014, the Moog posted a short note that on their Facebook page their upcoming single would be mixed by Mark Needham.

+The band temporarily split in 2016.

+In 2022, the band returned for a live show for Live at Artemovszk 38 at the A38 Vessel in Budapest, Hungary.